If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 That’s not playing fair.
 Harry gazed into her summer sky blue eyes.
-His heart lurched as a slight pout formed on Fleur’s lips.
-If I didn’t know better, I’d still think it really is her allure.
+His heart leapt into his mouth as a slight pout formed on Fleur’s lips.
+If I didn’t know better, I’d still think it really is her magic.

 ‘Fine.’
 He sighed.
-‘You know, it’s a good thing we tested your allure this summer, or I’d still be sure you’re using magic on me.’
+‘You know, it’s a good thing we tested your magic out this summer, or I’d still be sure you’re using it on me.’

-‘I can’t enthrall you.’
+‘I can’t enthral you.’
 She kissed him on the jaw.
 ‘Not with magic, anyway.
-I reckon taking my top off would work.’
+Perhaps taking my top off would work.’